smajidy/smajidy.github.io/README.md

 ## Heading hierarchy

 On screens at least 1000 px wide, major homepage headings and their section rules extend 32 px to the left of the text column.
 Body text and image widths are unchanged.
 On narrower screens the headings stay aligned with the body; do not indent mobile text or introduce horizontal scrolling.
 Research begins directly with its publication-access links and research areas, without a generic overview sentence.

+## Teaching page and homepage features

+The main menu order is Home, Research, Background & CV, Teaching, Publications, Oot and Aboot.
+Teaching is the separate `/teaching/` page, with a normal current-page marker.
+Do not restore `/#teaching` as its menu destination.

+The homepage section “Textbook & outreach” retains the complete book description, authors, publisher, pilot/exercise details, contents/resources links, cover, and Unentangled description, film and credit.
+Course design, mentoring and educational development appear on Teaching, without duplicating the long feature.
+Both pages link to each other.
+Preserve `/#textbook` and `/#outreach`; the legacy `/#teaching` fragment lands beside the retained feature and its link to the full Teaching page.
+`data-nav-home` ensures the non-tabbed feature highlights Home, not Research.

+The 1.75-second opening, selected research, timeline, talks, complete bibliography, CV, gallery and source image files are unchanged by this page split.
+Preview files are external review aids, not public-site source files.